 While hepatitis B was common in clinical practice over the period 2005 - ~2012, it has been much less frequent in children since this time, likely reflecting the introduction of HBV immunisation in Humanitarian source countries for Australia.

 All children attending Immigrant health clinic are screened for:

 A titre of HBsAb >10 IU/L indicates adequate immunity.
 If HBsAb is <10 IU/L, exclude infection, then give hepatitis B catch-up vaccination; see Immunisation Handbook

 If children are HBsAg + they should have further tests to determine acute vs chronic infection and presence/absence eAg to give information about infectivity:

-Screen for hepatitis A immunity (to determine if hepatitis A vaccination required) and consider risk factors and screening for HIV, HCV, and schistosomiasis in children with hepatitis B.
+Screen for hepatitis A immunity (to determine if hepatitis A vaccination required - 2 doses 6 months apart for long-term immunity) and consider risk factors and screening for HIV, HCV, and schistosomiasis in children with hepatitis B.

 Treatment has been less well studied in children than adults, although it may be indicated in a few circumstances, such as the immune clearance phase, where there is evidence of liver damage on biopsy.23